vexatu/Secure-Remote-Development-Setup-for-Raspberry-Pi/docs/CreatingVirtualEnvironment.md

 `source .venv/bin/activate`

 After running the command you can see that (.venv) appeared and now you are inside your venv.
+Use this command everytime you want to access your .venv.

 <img width="523" height="23" alt="image" src="https://github.com/user-attachments/assets/074a966a-3750-4248-bead-fdc4e279af49" />